 Camarillo Heights Elementary School is a public elementary school in Camarillo.
-The principal of Camarillo Heights Elementary School is Beverly Eidmann and can be contacted at firstname.lastname@example.org.
-343 students go to Camarillo Heights Elementary School and are mostly White, non-Hispanic; Asian; and Multiracial.
-8% of the Camarillo Heights Elementary School students are "limited in English proficiency."
-19% of the 343 students here get reduced lunch prices.
+The principal of Camarillo Heights Elementary School is Beverly Eidmann, whose e-mail is firstname.lastname@example.org.
+343 students attend Camarillo Heights Elementary School and identify mostly as White, non-Hispanic; Asian; and Multiracial.
+8% of the Camarillo Heights Elementary School students have "limited English proficiency."
+19% of the 343 students here have subsidized lunches.
 The student to teacher ratio at Camarillo Heights Elementary School is 17:1.
 El Descanso Elementary School is one of the nearest elementary schools.

 - Computer arts

 - P.E. classes

 |Native American or Native Alaskan||0.3%||0.7%|